wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/manage-apps-in-powerapps/includes/3-powerapps-environments.md

 2. In the PowerApps admin center, select **New environment**.
 3. In the **New environment** dialog box, enter a name for the environment, and then select a region and an environment type.
 4. Select **Create environment**.
+1. Select the currency and language for the data stored in the database.
+You cannot change the currency or language once the database is created.
+1. Select **Create database**.
+    It may take several minutes to create the database on the Common Data Service.
+Once the database is created, the new environment appears in the list of environments on the **Environments** page.

 That's it.
 You now have a new environment to work in.
 If you go back to web.powerapps.com, you'll see it in the environments list.